New consensus on energy balance and body weight regulation

 A) The reduction in weight loss that people might encounter being on a weight-loss diet for 6-8 months is more likely due to failure in compliance with the intervention, rather than a slowed metabolism; adherence to a specific diet regime is extremely difficult because of the intrinsic drives to eat.

 B) Reduced energy expenditure (low metabolism) does not cause established obesity to persist, but its role in developing obesity in the first place remains unclear.
-Previous reports about lower REE in obese compared to lean individuals erroneously considered energy expenditure per kilogram body weight.
+Previous reports about lower REE in individuals with obesity compared to lean individuals erroneously considered energy expenditure per kilogram body weight.
 As the authors put it, the “balance is not struck between total food intake per individual and expenditure per kilogram but rather between energy intake per individual and energy expenditure per individual.”

 C) The 3500-kcal-per-pound rule, which postulates that a reduction of 3500 kcal over an unspecified timeframe leads to a reduction of 1 pound of body weight, should not be used as an intervention approach.
 It wrongly assumes a linear change in body weight whereas even under perfect adherence, without active compensation, weight change slows down because of a passive reduction in EO.
 The authors propose a “new rule of thumb" in a mathematical model.
 This model takes the passive compensation into account and thereby gives a more realistic reflection of the weight loss that can be expected for a certain reduction in energy intake, and also an indication of the time needed to achieve this.